danielfrg/jupyter-flex/CONTRIBUTING.md

 ## Development environment

-If you are interested in submitting a PR with new features or fixing bugs here are some instructions to setup the dev environment.
+If you are interested in submitting a PR with new features or fixing a bug here are some instructions to setup the dev environment.

 Dependencies are:

+-   Python
 -   Node.js
--   Python

-### 1. Download third-party CSS/JS assets (bootstrap and others):
+### 1. Download non-npm third-party JS assets:

 ```
 make download-assets